usharesoft/appcenter-docs/admin/en/source/pages/backup/backup-idm.rst

 To Restore the IDM Data
 ~~~~~~~~~~~~~~~~~~~~~~~

-1. Make sure you “drop” the syncope database (ensure that it is scrubbed clean)
+1. Make sure you “drop” the syncope database (ensure that it is scrubbed clean):

 	.. code-block:: shell